OpenDSA/OpenDSA/RST/en/Tikhe/LinearIndexing.rst

 Here, we have last names as the secondary key.
 The primary key is a four-character unique identifier.

+.. inlineav:: InvertedCON dgm
+   :links: AV/Tikhe/InvertedCON.css
+   :scripts: AV/Tikhe/InvertedCON.js
+   :align: center

 .. _Inverted:

-.. inlineav:: InvListCON dgm
-   :links: AV/TikheAV/InvListCON.css
-   :scripts: AV/TikheAV/InvListCON.js
+.. odsafig:: Images/Inverted.png
+   :width: 200
    :align: center
+   :capalign: justify
+   :figwidth: 90%
+   :alt: Illustration of an inverted list

    Illustration of an inverted list.
    Each secondary key value is stored in the secondary key list.
    Each secondary key value on the list has a pointer to a list of the primary keys whose associated records have that secondary key value.

-.. avembed:: AV/Indexing/linearIndexingPRO.html pe
-   :long_name: Linear Indexing Proficiency Exercise

 Figure :num:`Figure #InvList` shows a better approach to storing inverted lists.